Skip to content

 Every ultra-distance plan breaks.
 The question is not whether adjustments are needed but whether the rider has a framework for making them under duress.

-Three things broke in the episode 30 account: gut function around hour 36, a mechanical stop that disrupted the planned checkpoint timing, and a full loss of appetite during hour 48 that lasted approximately three hours.
+Three things broke in the podcast guest's account: gut function around hour 36, a mechanical stop that disrupted the planned checkpoint timing, and a full loss of appetite during hour 48 that lasted approximately three hours.

 The gut issue at hour 36 was managed by dropping carbohydrate intake to 40g/hr for 90 minutes, switching exclusively to liquid calories with no gel or solid food, and increasing water intake to dilute gut concentration.
 Concentration of carbohydrate solution in the gut is a primary driver of GI distress at high intake rates.
 Diluting while temporarily reducing total intake brought function back without forcing a complete stop.